berops/claudie/docs/input-manifest/api-reference.md

 ## Static

 Static nodepools are defined for static machines which Claudie will not manage.
 Used for on premise nodes.

+!!! note "In case you want to use your static nodes in the Kubernetes cluster, make sure they meet the [requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin)."

 - `name`